 From Auckland, it’s about 2 hours by car to Matamata via Hwy 1 & Hwy 27.

 To get the most out of your visit to NZ’s geothermal wonderland, spend at least two days in Rotorua.
 It’ll give you enough time to catch a few of the city’s main sights without leaving you in a complete rush.
 To experience Rotorua at a more relaxed pace, add in an extra day.

 What to do in Rotorua

 The Rotorua area is a hub for Maori culture in New Zealand.
 See it action & learn more about Maori traditions at Tamaki Māori Village.

-The hot pools at this hot spring park.
-They’re fed by the Te Manaroa Spring, the source of the purest geothermal mineral water in New Zealand.
+The hot pools at this popular hot spring park are fed by the Te Manaroa Spring.
+It’s said to be purest source of geothermal mineral water in New Zealand.